Research + Design

 Digital to Physical Track

-How does the blend of the digital and physical worlds change our society?
 In this track we explore topics such as physical representation of data, sense of presence and smart objects.

 This project focuses on the Sustainable Development Goals: